ros2/design/articles/101_build_tool.md

 In ROS 2 the concept of the *devel space* has intentionally been removed.
 In the future it might be feasible to provide the concept of *symlinked installs* in ROS 1 to provide a similar benefit without the downsides.
-Therefore not supporting this concept in the universal build tool is considered a viable path forward.

 #### Build ROS 2 workspaces